 Item 5: Walking Politely Through a Crowd

 This is another test of loose leash walking skills, but now there are distractions involved.
-To pass this test, when possible include other people, other dogs, and exciting things to smell in your advanced loose leash walking training.
+When possible, include other people, dogs, and exciting things to smell in your advanced loose leash walking training.
 The “Let’s Go” cue can be used to tell your dog to keep moving.
 It can also be helpful to teach a “Leave It” cue that lets your dog know when something is off-limits.

 Item 6: Sitting and Lying Down on Cue and Staying in Place